Known4225/turtle/README.md

 ## Unitype list

 list is an implementation of resizable lists, similar to the way lists in python work.
-You're able to add many C primitive types to this list, include integers, floats, and strings.
+You're able to add many C primitive types to this list including integers, floats, and strings.
 Use functions like `list_init()`, `list_append()`, and `list -> data[index].d`.

 ## Turtle